 Tell people what is happening with your business, especially the successes, and give them useful advice that isn’t seen as a hard sell.
 Paint a picture of how you run your company and make the viewer want to be part of what you do.
 Keep the emphasis on how you can help them with your services, and they will keep reading.
 Posting nothing is a sure-fire indicator of a dead account.

-As you can see, LinkedIn is a powerful marketing tool - and one which, if you follow the advice above, can help mortgage brokers reach a whole new audience easily and, more importantly, cheaply.
+As you can see, LinkedIn is a powerful marketing tool - and one which, if you follow the advice above, can help mortgage brokers increase sales by reaching a whole new audience easily and, more importantly, cheaply.

 If you've enjoyed this article and found it useful then check out this post about how financial advisers can use LinkedIn to get new clients.
 The tips and advice in that article will work just as well for mortgage brokers too.